fuzzylogicxx/fuzzylogic/posts/winter-2020-website-refresh.md

   - lighthouse
 draft: true
 ---
+## Updated version started in Feb 2020

+Started by branching off and cleaning out everything (except `.git` and `.gitignore`).

+Added [11ty-base-blog](https://github.com/11ty/eleventy-base-blog).
+I wanted to get up to date with the latest version of 11ty and bring in examples of the latest 11ty goodness (navigation etc).

 ## Winter 2020 website refresh, Part #1

 Started by branching off and cleaning out everything (except `.git`).